AndreMuhamed/-alculator/README.md

-# Certainly, here's an explanation for the Python code for a basic calculator: dsggg
+# Certainly, here's an explanation for the Python code for a basic calculator:
 # Function for addition
 def addition(x, y):
     return x + y